microsoft/AzureTRE/docs/azure-tre-overview/case-studies.md

 <div class="case-study">
     <h2>CloudKubed and Imperial College London</h2>
-    <p>Imperial College London partnered with CloudKubed to address the increasing demands for scalable and centralized research solutions.
+    <p>Imperial College London partnered with CloudKubed to address the increasing demands for scalable and centralised research solutions.
 The challenge was to enhance project visibility, streamline end-to-end research, and improve the management of research projects.
 CloudKubed implemented a cloud-based Azure Trusted Research Environment (TRE) aligned with Imperial’s strategy and needs.
 This TRE integrated approval processes and provided a secure, compliant environment for research.
 The outcome allowed Imperial to efficiently provision workspaces, facilitate access to research tools, and streamline the entire research process.
 The partnership significantly improved the efficiency of research operations and compliance with data security measures.</p>
     <p>Click <a href="https://www.cloudkubed.com/case-studies/imperial-college-london-trusted-research-environment/" target="_blank">here</a> to see the full case study.</p>
 </div>